MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/approved-verbs-for-windows-powershell-commands.md

 ### Invoke vs. Start

-Use the `Invoke` verb to perform a synchronous operation, such as running a command and waiting for it to end.
-Use the `Start` verb is used to begin an asynchronous operation, such as starting an autonomous process.
+Use the `Invoke` verb to perform synchronous operations, such as running a command and waiting for it to end.
+Use the `Start` verb is used to begin asynchronous operations, such as starting an autonomous process.

 ### Ping vs. Test